neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

     Learn more about :ref:`logging options <what-you-can-log>` to see why and how to use each method.

-However, updating experiment comes with some limitations, notably:
+However, updating experiment comes with some limitations.
+Specifically:

 * you cannot update |parameters| and |source-code|, but you can upload sources as artifact, using :meth:`~neptune.experiments.Experiment.log_artifact`.
 * |hardware-consumption| for the update will not be tracked.